 Some women find that they have random, unexplainable bruises popping up.
 No, you haven’t become suddenly clumsy.
 Lower estrogen can mean a lack of vitamin K and also can bring on anemia.
 These two factors can contribute to bruising more easily than usual.

 Bruising can have many causes, so talk to your doctor.

 As your estrogen levels are finding their new normal, they can wreak havoc on your brain.
 The hormone fluctuations can cause you to have difficulty concentrating and reduce overall cognitive function.
 Also, hormone changes can make it difficult to stabilize your moods.

 Hot flashes are caused by the hypothalamus being convinced that your body is overheating, again a side effect of reduced estrogen in your body.
 You’ll experience sweating and flushing for no apparent reason, often in the middle of the night.
-Friends have told me that first hot flash takes them by surprise and can feel like a huge wave of heat rising from your neck to your head.
+Friends have told me that the first hot flash takes them by surprise and can feel like a huge wave of heat rising from their neck to their head.

 Perimenopause can do a serious number on your metabolism.
 You may not change the way you eat or exercise, but suddenly you’ll start packing on the pounds.
 The changes in your body can cause you to store more fat and make it difficult to lose weight by methods that previously were effective.

 Dropping hormone levels also tend to attack your ability to sleep as you’re entering perimenopause.
 Many women experience insomnia due to the hot flashes that they are experiencing as a part of the hormonal process.
 Others simply struggle to shut their mind down and relax at night.
 If this is an ongoing symptom, it is important to talk with your doctor as your body needs adequate rest.

 I’ve found some help in a headband with bluetooth speakers in it that I use to listen to a sleep app like Calm or anything that has white noise.
 Personally, my brain likes pink noise!